peterwwillis/truckcamper/Research/Materials/Windows.md

 -   For acrylic windows, can clean them if they get foggy or scratched ([*https://shop.nomadvanz.com/collections/windows/products/novus-acrylic-care*](https://shop.nomadvanz.com/collections/windows/products/novus-acrylic-care))

 ## DIY

+You can also build your own windows.
+Windows are just a see-through material with a frame.
+Their construction can get very complicated, but doesn't have to be.

 -   Materials

     -   Acrylic / Plexiglass
         -   Cheap
         -   Lightweight
         -   Not as good insulation as glass
         -   17x stronger than traditional glass
         -   Clear acrylic is more transparent than glass!
         -   Do not show glare and reflections
         -   Different coatings available
         -   Easier to scratch

     -   Polycarbonate / Lexan
         -   250x stronger than traditional glass, 30x stronger than acrylic
         -   Just as clear as glass
         -   Structurally strong
         -   Different grades available

     -   Vinyl
         -   Cheap

     -   Laminated glass
         -   Increased strength but hard to cut

     -   Tempered glass
         -   Increased strength
         -   Prone to shattering

 -   Potential problems
     -   Glass expands???

--   Design
+### Design ideas

-    -   The walls will be 2-⅛" thick!!
-That means we can design a window that thick, like a triple-glazed!
+    -   The walls on my camper will be 2-⅛" thick!!
+That means I can design a window that thick, like a triple-glazed!

     -   "Glazing compound -- Used to seal glass panes together into an airtight insulating unit.
 Look for high quality brands like DAP or OSI.
 Silicone or latex based compounds work well."